mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 ## Breaking changes

+Material UI v6 was designed to introduce minimal breaking changes when upgrading from v5.
+These include browser support updates, a Node.js version bump, and the removal of the UMD bundle.
+These updates reduce the Material UI package size by 2.5MB—nearly 25% of the total size in v5.

+Codemods are provided to handle the majority of these breaking changes.

 :::info
 This list is a work in progress.
 Expect updates as new breaking changes are introduced.
 :::

-### UMD bundle was removed
+### UMD bundle removed

 To align with React 19's removal of UMD builds, Material UI has also removed its UMD bundle.
-This results in a reduction of the `@mui/material` package size by 2.5MB or 25% of the total package size.

-Instead, using ESM-based CDNs such as [esm.sh](https://esm.sh/) is recommended.
+Instead, we recommend using ESM-based CDNs such as [esm.sh](https://esm.sh/).
 For alternative installation methods, refer to the [CDN documentation](/material-ui/getting-started/installation/#cdn).

 ### Autocomplete

-#### New reason values added to onInputChange
+#### onInputChange reason values

-Three new possible values have been added to the `reason` argument in the `onInputChange` callback of the Autocomplete component.
+Three new values have been introduced to the `reason` argument in the `onInputChange` callback of the Autocomplete component.
-These three were previously treated as `"reset"`, so if you are relying on that, you might need to adjust your code accordingly:
+These values offer more granular options for three specific use cases previously covered by `"reset"`:

-- `"blur"`: like `"reset"` but triggered when the focus is moved off the input. `clearOnBlur` must be `true`.
+- `"blur"`: similar to `"reset"` but triggered when the focus moves away from the input. `clearOnBlur` must be `true`.
-- `"selectOption"`: triggered when the input value changes after an option has been selected.
+- `"selectOption"`: triggered when the input value changes after an option is selected.
-- `"removeOption"`: triggered in multiple selection when a chip gets removed due to the corresponding option being selected.
+- `"removeOption"`: triggered in multiple selection mode when a chip is removed as a result of its corresponding option being selected.

-These are added on top of the existing ones: `"input"`, `"reset"`, and `"clear"`.
+These are available in addition to the existing `"input"`, `"reset"`, and `"clear"` values.

 ### Chip